 After all, it’s not as though every criticized decision gets the same response.
 A week prior to the gender identity scandal, Ford’s government announced it was scrapping rent control.
 According to the worry index, one’s ability to pay rent or the prospect of losing one’s home came fifth on the list of concerns – yet the campaigns against the end of rent control have yet to pick up notable steam.
-This despite the fact that, unlike the resolution – which was just up for debate – the end of rent control is actually happening.
+This is despite the fact that unlike the resolution – which was just up for debate – the end of rent control is actually happening.

-And what’s one of the few opposition campaigns that has been able to keep momentum?
+And what’s one of the few opposition campaigns that have been able to keep momentum?
 Reinstating the updated sex-ed curriculum, a movement that has been driven largely by – yep, you guessed it – LGBT advocates, organizations and allies.

 All of this is not to say that LGBT voters can’t or don’t make political decisions based on more than their sexuality.
-Of course they do.
+Of course, they do.
 Yet much like other marginalized communities, most of us look at our interactions with public life through a queer lens.
 I can’t “cover the cost of basic needs” if laws don’t protect me from being fired or evicted for being gay.
 I can’t “care for my health or the health of people I love” if I can’t afford medications that would treat or prevent diseases disproportionately affecting my community, or if my rights as a same-sex spouse or parent aren’t recognized in the healthcare system.

-So, yes, when taken out of context, “LGBT issues” may scrape the bottom of the list when it comes to what’s keeping Canadians up at night – but I would caution any politician who’d use that as a licence to ignore or abandon the very real LGBT fights that are ongoing in this country.
+So, yes, when taken out of context, “LGBT issues” may scrape the bottom of the list when it comes to what’s keeping Canadians up at night – but I would caution any politician who’d use that as a license to ignore or abandon the very real LGBT fights that are ongoing in this country.
 With our community’s history of activism, queering of pocketbook issues and personal championing of people who can speak to our lived experiences, LGBT voters can be a powerful ally in any political campaign.

 And for those looking to campaign on anti-LGBT platforms?
 Well, they might actually have something to worry about.

 KEVIN HURREN is a former speechwriter for Ontario’s 25th Premier, Kathleen Wynne, as well as a senior communications advisor for members of her cabinet.
-He is also former chair of the Ontario Public Service Pride Network and works with LGBT campaigns.
+He is also the former chair of the Ontario Public Service Pride Network and works with LGBT campaigns.
 Currently, he’s a freelance writer based in Toronto’s gay village.